-Before you go out and purchase diabetic shoes, talk with a podiatrist so you can get proper treatment for diabetic foot.
+Before you go out and purchase diabetic shoes, talk with a podiatrist so you can get diabetic foot treatment.
 This will save you a lot of time and money in the long run as you won’t have to deal with the headache of going at it on your own.
 Below are the three most common options for diabetic shoes.

 If you have neuropathy, nerve damage, or a current foot injury, you’ll likely need custom-made shoes.
 These are created from a mold of your foot and fit perfectly to your existing foot shape and size.
 Orthopedic shoes help provide major comfort to those with bunions, corns, or other foot issues.
 There are no concerns about how these will fit as they are created specifically to your unique foot.